 In 2023, 13.4 million Part D enrollees receive premium and cost-sharing assistance through the LIS program.
 Beneficiaries who are dually eligible, QMBs, SLMBs, QIs, and SSI-onlys automatically qualify for the additional assistance, and Medicare automatically enrolls them into PDPs with premiums at or below the regional average (the Low-Income Subsidy benchmark) if they do not choose a plan on their own.
 Other beneficiaries are subject to both an income and asset test and need to apply for the Low-Income Subsidy through either the Social Security Administration or Medicaid.

 Part D Spending and Financing

-The Congressional Budget Office (CBO) estimates that spending on Part D benefits will total $99 billion in 2019, representing 15% of net Medicare outlays (net of offsetting receipts from premiums and state transfers).
-Part D spending depends on several factors, including the number of Part D enrollees, their health status and drug use, the number of enrollees receiving the Low-Income Subsidy, and plans’ ability to negotiate discounts (rebates) with drug companies and preferred pricing arrangements with pharmacies, and manage use (e.g., promoting use of generic drugs, prior authorization, step therapy, quantity limits, and mail order).
+The Congressional Budget Office (CBO) estimates that spending on Part D benefits will total $120 billion in 2024, representing 14% of net Medicare outlays (net of offsetting receipts from premiums and state transfers).
+Part D spending depends on several factors, including the total number of Part D enrollees, their health status and the quantity and type of drugs used, the number of high-cost enrollees (those with drug spending above the catastrophic threshold), the number of enrollees receiving the Low-Income Subsidy, and the ability of plan sponsors to negotiate discounts (rebates) with drug companies and preferred pricing arrangements with pharmacies, and to manage use (e.g., promoting use of generic drugs, prior authorization, step therapy, quantity limits, and mail order).